SWT single deck AEC Regent V No. 34 pictured when new in 1959. These buses had seats for just 37 passengers. |

 The buses remained in the SWT fleet until 1972 after which they were sold to smaller operators and contractors including one which operated in London’s docklands.
 The first two, however, were retained by SWT as staff buses, painted in blue and yellow liveries.

-TCY 102 in use as a staff bus at Gorseinon depot in July 1974.
+TCY 102 in use as a staff bus at Gorseinon depot in July 1974. |

 One of these interesting little buses still survives; number 38 has been preserved and is part of the Swansea Bus Museum collection.

-Happy ending: 38 has been preserved and is seen here at Ravenhill
+Happy ending: 38 has been preserved and is seen here at Ravenhill following a repaint as part of SWT's 75th Anniversary celebrations in 1989.
+It is now part of the Swansea Bus Museum collection. |

 Northern Sisters

-Leeds Corporation operated a single deck AEC Regent V MD3RV (8895 UB) in its Welfare Services fleet.
+Regent V MD3RV (8895 UB) in its Welfare Services fleet.
 This was originally a 20 seater but was later reduced to 16 seats.
 Bodywork, as you might expect in Leeds, was also by Roe.
 The Coal Industry's Social Welfare Organisation had a Roe B37F bodied MD3RV, 2690 UG.
 Both of these were built in 1960 with successive chassis numbers.

 Meanwhile, Pilkingtons Glass in St. Helens had two AEC Regent V 2D3RA 'vans' built in 1961 and registered 0DJ 670/1.